HomeSite Map

 It was only natural for Capitol to include both sides of this current single on their December 15th, 1964 released album "Beatles '65."
 This highly successful album, which spent nine weeks at #1 on the Billboard album chart, included a "duophonic" (or fake) stereo version of the song on its stereo version, since they hadn't received a stereo mix of the song from Britain.
 Most listeners agree that this simulated stereo version of the song is a mess, although the mono version of the album contains the "reverbed" version of the song as heard on the American single.
 Because of the depth of the reverb effect, though, both the mono and stereo US versions accentuate McCartney's dog barks in the fade-out of the song.
 "Beatles '65" then appeared as an individual compact disc on January 21st, 2014, both the mono and stereo versions of the album contained on a single CD.

 Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
 These tape cartidges did not have the capability to include entire albums, so a truncated four-song version of "Beatles '65" was released in this portable format, "I Feel Fine" being one of these songs.
-These "Playtapes" are highly collectable today.
+These "Playtapes" are all highly collectable today.

 April 2nd, 1973 saw the next release of the song on the double-album compilation "The Beatles/1962-1966" (aka "The Red Album").
 While British copies of this album feature the unadulterated stereo mix of the song made on November 4th, 1964, even including a second or two of whispers and sounds before the song begins, US copies still included the usual reverb mix Americans were used to hearing.